The 5 Biggest Factors That Affect Your Guest List

-If you go traditional and the parents of the bride are footing the bill, then you should take their wishes into account and try to compromise.
-At a large wedding, a few extra people won't make a bit of difference.
-But if your goal is intimacy, stick to your guns no matter what unholy pressures your family unleash -- especially if you're paying.
+If you go the traditional route where one side's parents are footing the bill, you need to take their wishes into account and do your best to compromise.
+At a large wedding, a few extra people won't make much of a difference.
+But if your goal is intimacy, don't be afraid to stick to your guns, no matter what pressures your family unleash—especially if you're paying.

-Also dependent on your guest list is your choice of wedding/reception venue.
-If you have your heart set on a small country inn but plan to invite 200 people, you can see the problem it presents.
-So figure out which is more important to you: more guests or a specific venue.
-If you choose more people, find a venue that will comfortably accommodate them.
+Your choice of a reception venue is also dependent on your guest list is.
+If you have your heart set on a tiny, rustic inn, but plan to invite 200 people, you might have a bit of an issue.
+So, once again, prioritize.
+Figure out which is more important to you, more guests or a specific venue.
+If you choose more people, find a venue that'll comfortably accommodate everyone.
 If venue is most important, find out how many folks your space will hold and invite accordingly.

 4. Hurt Feelings

 This one can get sticky and can often depend, case by case.
 If the issue at hand is the potentially hurt feelings of the uninvited, make sure you have a sound justification for not inviting someone, whether it's a budgetary, spacial or so on.
 This is your wedding, so if you've made a rule (like saying no to children, coworkers or people you haven't spoken to in over five years), stick to it.
 A wedding isn't an excuse to round up every long lost acquaintance—you can focus on people who matter now.
 But if your reasoning for excluding someone is a little less concrete, or your invites are inconsistent (say, you invited some cousins, but not all of them), be prepared to field some potential complaints.
 Ask yourself if it's really worth hurting someone's feelings or ruining the future of a relationship.